 Our Work and Impact

-The Climate Mobilization works to spark an emergency response to the climate crisis and a collective awakening around the truth.
-Below is a short overview of our work.
-A complete and more regularly updated look at our activities and impact can be found here.
+We work to spark an emergency response to the climate crisis and a collective awakening around the truth.
+Below is a short overview of our work and highlighted impacts to date.

-The Climate Mobilization launched at the People's Climate March in 2014 as the first group organizing for a WWII-scale climate response, an idea long emerging as a hidden consensus among climate experts.
+We launched at the People's Climate March in 2014 as the first group organizing for a WWII-scale climate response, an idea that had emerged as a hidden consensus among climate experts.